Malaysian landscape

 The Langkawi Archipelago

-More luxurious and accessible, Langkawi combines high-end relaxation, majestic waterfalls, and duty-free shopping.
-A perfect choice for a couple's getaway.
+More upmarket and accessible, Langkawi combines high-end relaxation, majestic waterfalls and duty-free shops.
+A perfect choice for a romantic getaway.

 2026 Leisure Budget Simulator

-Estimate the cost of your activities based on your traveler profile.
+Estimate the cost of your activities based on your traveller profile.

 Add specific experiences:

-For those seeking to understand the Malaysian soul, these two cities are must-visits.
+For anyone looking to understand the Malaysian soul, these two cities are essential stops.
 Penang (and its capital George Town) is a paradise for foodies and street art lovers.

 Malacca

 Explore Jonker Street and the Dutch colonial remains.
-A river cruise at sunset is magical.
+A river cruise at sunset is pure magic.

 Penang

-UNESCO-listed, famous for its Hawker Centers.
+A UNESCO World Heritage Site, famous for its hawker centres.
 Don't miss the Kek Lok Si Temple.

 Tired of the tropical heat?
-Go up in altitude to the Cameron Highlands.
-This plateau located at 1500m altitude offers a verdant landscape of tea plantations as far as the eye can see.
+Head up to altitude in the Cameron Highlands.
+This plateau sitting at 1,500m offers a lush green landscape of tea plantations as far as the eye can see.

 🍃